How to Win the AI Developer Tools Arms Race

 How Multiplayer Uses AI at its Core

-This is a great time to be in the AI business.
-And, an even better time to be using AI to solve the challenges of designing, developing, and managing distributed systems.
+It’s a great time to be building with AI, but an even better time to use it to solve the real-world challenges of designing, debugging, and maintaining distributed systems.

 “There’s a dire need for a dev tool that helps teams visualize and collaborate when making changes to their backend software.
 Multiplayer makes design reviews and feature development easier and more collaborative, targeting a massively underserved market in the dev tool space.” - Mitch Wainer, co-founder of DigitalOcean.